Symbol#to_proc is slow... is it slow enough to matter?

 Run it yourself

-It’s been a long time since I ran this benchmark.
-Here’s some copy/paste code to run a similar one yourself.
+It’s been a long time since I ran the original benchmark.
+Here’s some copy-paste code to run a similar one yourself:

 require 'benchmark'